-In this tutorial, we will illustrate how Ray can seamlessly and efficiently support these computational patterns, and hence provides an ideal platform for building AI applications.
-This tutorial will be hands on, and participants will take a deep dive into Ray, learn its API, and implement several state-of-the-art AI applications including an end-to-end application which involves training an RL model and serving predictions from it.
+Join Robert Nishihara, Philipp Moritz, Ion Stoica, and Eric Liang to learn how Ray seamlessly and efficiently supports these computational patterns and hence provides an ideal platform for building AI applications.
+Through lecture and hands-on exercises, you’ll take a deep dive into Ray, learn its API, and implement several state-of-the-art AI applications, including an end-to-end application that involves training an RL model and serving predictions from it.

 Robert Nishihara is a fourth-year PhD student working in the UC Berkeley RISELab with Michael Jordan.
 He works on machine learning, optimization, and artificial intelligence.